SanderMertens/flecs/docs/FlecsScript.md

 ```

 ### Variables
 Scripts can contain variables, which are useful for often repeated values.
-Variables are created with the `const` keyworld.
+Variables are created with the `const` keyword.
 Example:

 ```c
 const pi = 3.1415926